marklogic-community/marklogicworkflow/README.md

-A quick and dirty basic SCXML to CPF pipeline conversion project, with test scenarios.
+A way to import and execute basic process models using MarkLogic's CPF feature.

 ## Why?
 Just...
 Why!?!